sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/get_key.md

 visit the **Download bl702 firmware** [here](https://github.com/sipeed/M1s_BL808_example) (Github) to burn the onboard serial chip, and the firmware can be downloaded [here](https://dl.sipeed.com/shareURL/MAIX/M1s/M1s_Dock/7_Firmware), choose the file starts with `usb2dualuart_bl702`.

-### No any Serial port
+### No Serial port

-Make sure you have connected computer with the UART port on the board first, then try to burn the onboard serial chip by following [No two Serial port](#no-two-serial-port)
+Make sure you have connected the computer with the UART port on the board first, then try to burn the onboard serial chip by following [No two Serial port](#no-two-serial-port)